An Alaskan Wildlife Adventure

 Best Time To See Eagles In Alaska

-- Kenai Peninsula – the number of bald eagles that call the Homer Spit home have steadily increased over the years, making this location a great spot to watch the eagles.
+- Kenai Peninsula – the number of bald eagles that call the Homer Spit home has steadily increased over the years, making this location a great spot to watch the eagles.
 You can also see the birds circling the sky at the waterfront in Seward.

 - Denali National Park – to find eagles in Denali, head for the south side of the Alaska Range and look for them along waterways, rivers, and lakes.
+To increase your chances of spotting eagles in Denali, keep an eye out for their distinctive white heads and tails as they soar and swoop above the park's vast wilderness.